 Coe said that Council was pleased with the progress organisers are making.

 Council was also updated on preparations for the IAAF World Athletics Championships Doha 2019, which are entering its final phases.
 Here, too, Council was pleased with the LOC report.

 Out-of-competition drug testing funding scheme for road races

 During today's press briefing, Coe also underscored the importance of yesterday's decision by Council to approve a new out-of-competition drug testing model and funding framework for road races, one he called "momentous".

 "This is close to my heart," Coe said.
 "With its extraordinary growth in recent years, the road racing industry is at risk of becoming a victim of its own success.
 We needed to address the potential vulnerabilities that have been identified to protect the future of this growing, vibrant industry before these pathologies overwhelmed us."

 Timetable and qualification criteria for IAAF World U20 Championships Nairobi 2020 approved

-The Competition Commission also approved a new event which will be piloted at the U20 Championships in Nairobi which utilizes the Gundersen method, a handicap based on points difference converted into time, for the final races of the combined events so the athletes finish in their final rank order.
+The Competition Commission also approved a new event which will be piloted at the World U20 Championships in Nairobi which utilises the Gundersen method, a handicap based on points difference converted into time, for the final races of the combined events so the athletes finish in their final rank order.

 A number of rules were discussed and changed on the recommendation of the Technical Committee.
 Those will be reported on in more detail next week.